Exploring the future

-The main mission of the Digital Education Futures Initiative is to work with partners in industry, policy and practice to creatively explore the field of possibilities that digital technology opens up for education; developing new models of education in order to rigorously investigate their implications and potential impact.
+The main mission of the Digital Education Futures Initiative is to work with global partners in industry, policy and practice to creatively explore the field of possibilities that digital technology opens up for education; developing new models of education in order to rigorously investigate their implications and potential impact.

 While DEFI will never be an uncritical advocate for the use of more education technology it will serve as a catalyst for innovation and development.